 An excellent choice for shipping one or two bikes is to get help from your local bike shop.
 A mechanic can disassemble your bike and pack it for you.
 You might even want to ship the bike directly to another bike shop, so a mechanic there can put it back together for you.

 Another option is to work with a company that specializes in shipping heavy and bulky items.
 That could be a shipper that handles bulky shipping for personal items or even a moving company.
 Your local FedEx or UPS location can sell you a bike box, but they might not be able to help you pack the bike.
+There are also specialized bike shipping services.

 Third-party logistics company